 Animal Secrets, K-1

-What can humans learn by studying how living things survive?
-Explore the unique ways Midwestern plants and animals sense and thrive in the world around them.
+What can humans learn from how living things survive?
+Explore the unique ways Midwestern animals sense and thrive in the world around them.

 NGSS: K-LS1-1, 1-LS1-1